-RPA investigated production rates in the 3,000 tpd to 4,000 tpd range, for both open pit and underground mining methods.
+The July 15, 2012 PEA investigated production rates in the 3,000 tpd to 4,000 tpd range, for both open pit and underground mining methods.
 Within 200 m of surface, strip ratios remain low enough for open pit methods to produce more favourable results.
-Underground mining remains worth considering when Phase III drilling (to more than 400 m depth) is incorporated into the resource estimate.
+Underground mining remains worth consideration when Phase III drilling (to more than 400 m depth) is incorporated into the resource estimate.

-The PEA production rate is 1,440,000 tpa or 4,000 tpd of REE bearing material.
+The July 15, 2012 PEA production rate is 1,440,000 tpa or 4,000 tpd of REE bearing material.
 Mining of ore and waste (no pre-stripping of overburden is required, as the deposit is exposed on surface) would be carried out by the owner and by contractor to balance mining equipment requirements over the life of the operation.